Bruno-366/thinking-forth/index.md

 ## Things to do: 21st Century
 The first step, the reprint, is now done.
 The open nature of the license however allows us to update the book to current 21th century practice, and to add the missing chapters.
 The plan so far consists of

-Modify the example sources so that they run with ANS Forth systems.
+- [ ] Modify the example sources so that they run with ANS Forth systems.
-Update coding style to current practice (lower case and such).
+- [ ] Update coding style to current practice (lower case and such).
-Add chapters about Forth and OOP, Forth debugging, and maintenance.
+- [ ] Add chapters about Forth and OOP, Forth debugging, and maintenance.
-Interview Forth thinkers that didn't have a chance 20 years ago.
+- [ ] Interview Forth thinkers that didn't have a chance 20 years ago.
-Translate it to other (natural! ;-) languages.
+- [ ] Translate it to other (natural! ;-) languages.

 A first [preprint] is available.

 ## Resources
 Most of the resources available now are for people who participate in the effort to make the printed Thinking Forth available as LaTeX sources.
-Developers need a [php]Sourceforge Account, if you have one, send your account name to Bernd Paysan <bernd.paysan@gmx.de>.
+Developers need a [Sourceforge Account], if you have one, send your account name to Bernd Paysan <bernd.paysan@gmx.de>.

 If you want to just read Thinking Forth, you better download the PDF.